NDHU Department of Computer Science and Information Engineering

-NDHU Department of Computer Science and Information Engineering (NDHU CSIE; 國立東華大學資訊工程學系) is one of 8 departments within NDHU College of Science and Engineering and widely regarded as top 5 academic department of computer science in Taiwan.
+NDHU Department of Computer Science and Information Engineering (NDHU CSIE; 國立東華大學資訊工程學系) is a research-intensive school of Computer Science within NDHU College of Science and Engineering and widely regarded as top 5 academic department of computer science in Taiwan.
+NDHU CSIE has Taiwan's largest percentage of international students, with more than one-third coming from countries outside of Taiwan.

 According to Times Higher Education, both its undergraduate and graduate programs rank in the top five among Taiwanese universities.
 The department ranks highest in Taiwan in academic impact by THE Subject Rankings.
 According to NTU Ranking, the department ranks Top 350 in the world.
 It was evaluated A level globally by THE China Subjects Ranking.
-NDHU CSIE's faculty has 2 IET Fellows, 2 Distinguished Professor, 3 World's Top 2% Scientists.
+NDHU CSIE's faculty includes 1 IEEE Life Fellow, 4 IET Fellows, 1 BCS Fellow, 4 World's Top 2% Scientists.

 History

+Foundation

 In 1995, NDHU Graduate Institute of Computer Science and Information Engineering was founded by Sy-Yen Kuo (郭斯彥), the Professor of Electrical and Computer Engineering at University of Arizona and Dean of College of Electrical Engineering & Computer Science at National Taiwan University, as the first computer science department in Eastern Taiwan.
 In 1997, the graduate institute founded bachelor's program and become Department of Computer Science and Information Engineering.
 In 2000, the department founded its first executive master's program, the alumni include the Da-Kuei Lin (林大馗), the vice-president of KPMG Cyber Security in Taiwan.

+Expansion

 In 2001, NDHU CSIE established the 1st PhD program in Computer Science and Information Engineering in Eastern Taiwan.
 In 2008, with the merger of National Dong Hwa University (NDHU) and National Hualien University of Education (NHUE), NHUE's Graduate Institute of Information Science and Graduate Institute of learning Sciences were merged into the department, which were later integrated into the Graduate Institute of Networking and Multimedia Technology in 2009.